SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

    /> friendlyWelcome is now \"\(friendlyWelcome)\"
    </ friendlyWelcome is now "👋, 🌎"

-Unlike a variable, the value of a constant cannot be changed once it is set, and attempting to do so will result in an error:
+Unlike a variable, the value of a constant cannot be changed once it is set.
+Attempting to do so is reported as an error when your code is compiled:

-.. testcode:: namedValues
+.. testcode:: constantsAndVariables

    -> let languageName = "Swift"
    << // languageName : String = "Swift"
    -> languageName = "Swift++"
-   // this will result in an error – languageName cannot be changed !! <REPL Input>:1:14: error: cannot assign to 'let' value 'languageName' !! languageName = "Swift++"
+   // this is a compile-time error – languageName cannot be changed !! <REPL Input>:1:14: error: cannot assign to 'let' value 'languageName' !! languageName = "Swift++"
    !! ~~~~~~~~~~~~ ^